 The intent required for involuntary manslaughter is criminal negligence, which is a lower standard of proof than malice aforethought or even the general criminal intent which is required for most crimes.
 Criminal negligence is defined as a reckless disregard for the safety of others.

 - The unintentional killing of another without malice but while engaged in an unlawful activity not naturally tending to cause death or great bodily harm; or

 - The unintentional killing of another without malice while engaged in lawful activity.

 The maximum penalty for involuntary manslaughter is five years in prison.SC Manslaughter Defense Attorney in Columbia, Lexington, and Myrtle Beach

 Under the right circumstances, a murder charge can be reduced to manslaughter or the jury can find a defendant guilty of the lesser offense of manslaughter.
-If you or a loved one is charged with murder, voluntary manslaughter, or involuntary manslaughter, call our Myrtle Beach office at 843-444-6122 or contact us online for a free initial consultation to find out what your options are.
+If you have been charged with murder, voluntary manslaughter, or involuntary manslaughter, call the Thompson Defense Firm at 843-444-6122 or contact us online to set up an initial consultation about your case.